thinkulum/generator-python-cmd/__tests__/data/README.md

 <a id="synopsis"></a>
 ## Synopsis

-This app manages my coding projects.

 <a id="prerequisites"></a>
 ## Prerequisites

 You'll need to have Python 3 installed.
-I'm using Python 3.5.2 to develop the app.
 The rest of the requirements should be handled by the installation script.

 <a id="downloading"></a>
 ## Downloading

-This is a local app, so there's nowhere to download it at this time.

 <a id="installation"></a>
 ## Installing